 More things to do in Parramatta

-The Parramatta Renaissance man
+The Parramatta Renaissance has begun

 Each year this western Sydney cultural hub hosts an exciting program of theatre, dance, opera, circus, musicals and solo shows.
 The theatre is also a NT Live...